-Each student will choose a topic from the list provided.
+Each student will choose a topic from the list below.
 You will then complete an oral presentation meeting the following criteria:

-SOURCES: You must have at least two sources for your report (maximum one encyclopedia, minimum one non-Internet, NO Wikipedia!).
+SOURCES: You must have at least three sources for your report (maximum one encyclopedia, minimum one non-Internet; NO Wikipedia!).
 While the exact form in which you cite your sources is not important, it is essential that you do cite your sources.
 DO NOT PLAGIARIZE!!
 FAMILIARIZE, ANALYZE, and PROSELYTIZE!!

-TURN IN YOUR TYPED OUTLINE ALONG WITH YOUR REPORT!!!
+TURN IN YOUR TYPED OUTLINE WITH YOUR REPORT!!!

 Alexander the Great – life, conquest, and achievements